goldenratio1618/MinionsAI/README.md

 ```
 agent = ExampleAgent()  # User subclass
 train(agent)  # User training process
-agent.save(directory)  # Save the agent.
+agent_saveload.save(directory)  # Save the agent.

 # Now 3 days go by, codebase changes, but we want to compare this old agent to new one.
-agent = Agent.load(directory)  # Load the agent.
+agent = agent_saveload.loaddirectory)  # Load the agent.
 Note that this will be an ExampleAgent, even though that class may no longer exist in the codebase.
 run_game(game, agent, newer_agent)
 ```